Calories in White Rice (Cooked): Nutrition Facts & Serving Sizes

 % Daily Values based on a 2,000 calorie diet (FDA reference).

 White rice is a top carb source for athletes and anyone training hard.
-The 81.7g of carbs per 100g (dry) are almost entirely starch, which digests quickly and replenishes muscle glycogen after training.
+The 28.2g of carbs per 100g (cooked) are almost entirely starch, which digests quickly and replenishes muscle glycogen after training.
 If you are doing intense resistance training or cardio, your muscles burn through glycogen, and white rice helps restore those reserves faster than most complex carbs.
+For reference, dry white rice has about 81.7g of carbs per 100g, but you are never eating it dry.

-Because white rice is low in fiber (2.8g per 100g dry) compared to brown rice, it is easier on the stomach.
+Because white rice is low in fiber (0.4g per 100g cooked) compared to brown rice, it is easier on the stomach.
 This makes it a good choice around workouts when you do not want bloating or digestive discomfort.
 Many lifters eat white rice as their primary carb source in pre-workout and post-workout meals for this reason.

-The 15.1mcg of selenium per 100g supports antioxidant defense and thyroid function.
-The 1.6mg of iron per 100g contributes to oxygen transport in the blood, which matters for endurance and workout performance.
+The 5.3mcg of selenium per 100g cooked supports antioxidant defense and thyroid function.
+The 0.6mg of iron per 100g cooked contributes to oxygen transport in the blood, which matters for endurance and workout performance.

 Dietary Considerations

 White rice is naturally gluten-free, vegan, and dairy-free.
-It is not keto-friendly due to its very high carb content (81.7g per 100g dry).
-For weight loss, white rice can work in moderation, but portion control is key because the calories add up fast.
+It is not keto-friendly due to its high carb content (28.2g per 100g cooked).
+For weight loss, white rice can work in moderation, but portion control is key because the calories add up fast at 242 per cup.
 It has a high glycemic index (around 73), so it spikes blood sugar more than brown rice or quinoa.
 This is actually beneficial post-workout when you want fast glycogen replenishment, but less ideal for sedentary meals.
 White rice is one of the easiest foods to digest, making it suitable for people with sensitive stomachs or IBS.

 Daily Intake (100g)